-Most of us think of time as a deadline- a ticking clock around your wrist, a alarm clock by your bed-side (five more minutes, mom?) or perhaps, a collection of empty boxes on a calendar.
+Most of us think of time as a deadline; a ticking clock around your wrist, an alarm clock by your bed-side; or perhaps, a collection of empty boxes on a calendar.
 It may seem as if it’s uniform and unwavering, since most of us live in a society where we’re constantly under deadline to reach work on time, pick the kids up from school, get dinner out of the oven before it burns… or simply staring at the clock, thinking there aren’t enough hours in a day.
 There are 60 seconds in a minute, 60 minutes in an hour, 24 hours in a day and 365 days in a year.
-That’s uniform — and according to Sir Issac Newton, it’s something like space itself, that’s entirely absolute.
+That’s uniform — and according to Sir Issac Newton, it’s something that, like space itself, is entirely absolute.
 What if I told you, that time (as we know it) is just an illusion — a manifestation of our own notions about causality (cause and effect, or the “how” to the “why”)?
 Doesn’t sound so crazy, does it?
-Read on:
+Either way; read on:

 If you had a science teacher that was worth their weight in salt, you probably know that there are three purported dimensions of space, with time comprising the fourth dimension.
 Together, the four make up the entirety of the spacetime continuum.
-Sir Issac Newton is often referred to as one of the forefathers of modern mathematics for the invention of calculus, but he also contributed some invaluable ideas to physics.
-One of his most important accomplishments during his life time (and to physics in general) are Newton’s three laws of motion, which describe the relationship between objects and the forces of nature that interact with them.
-Another one of his famed ideas – and the most relevant to this topic – deals with the concept of absolute space and absolute time, which suggest that time is an unchangeable quantity of the universe, it flows on its own without any outside influence and is the same everywhere to all observers.
-Now, we all know that Einstein’s theory of of relativity contradicts that thoroughly.
-Time passes differently from say, Kentucky (where I live) and Mars.
-Two new papers have recently been released that propose a new way of looking at the spacetime continuum that ultimately suggest that the universe is “timeless.” (so-to-speak)
+Sir Issac Newton – one of the forefathers of modern mathematics and the inventor (or rather, the discoverer) of calculus – also contributed many invaluable ideas to physics.
+Perhaps the most important are Newton’s three laws of motion, which describe the relationship between objects and the forces of nature that interact with them.
+Another one of his famed ideas – and the most relevant to this topic – deals with the concept of absolute space and absolute time.

-Three of the physicists involved, who include: Amrit Sorli, Davide Fiscaletti, and Dusan Klinar begin by telling us to think of time as the resolute x-axis variable on a graph, one that is developed to visualize the evolution of a physical system (such as our universe, in this case).
-We measure an object’s frequency and speed, but time is not generally measured here, but regardless, it has a mathematical value without a primary physical existence.
+Three of the physicists involved – who include Amrit Sorli, Davide Fiscaletti, and Dusan Klinar – begin by telling us to think of time as the x-axis variable on a graph; a variable developed to visualize the evolution of a physical system (the physical system is our universe, in this case).
+We measure an object’s frequency and speed, but time is not generally measured here.
+Regardless, it has mathematical value without needing to have a primary physical existence.
 So essentially, we aren’t dealing with time as a variable in and of itself, we are actually using an object’s motion to derive the other information.
 According to the men, this could mean that Minkowski space is not 3D (with 3 dimensions of space and 1 dimension of time) but 4D, with no separate dimension granted to time.
 To expand:

 “The point of view which considers time to be a physical entity in which material changes occur is here replaced with a more convenient view of time being merely the numerical order of material change.
-This view corresponds better to the physical world and has more explanatory power in describing immediate physical phenomena: gravity, electrostatic interaction, information transfer by EPR experiment are physical phenomena carried directly by the space in which physical phenomena occur,” they said.
+This view corresponds better to the physical world and has more explanatory power in describing immediate physical phenomena: gravity, electrostatic interaction, information transfer by EPR experiment are physical phenomena carried directly by the space in which physical phenomena occur,”

 “The theory of time as the fourth dimension of space is falsifiable and in our last article we prove there are strong indications that it might be wrong.
 On the basis of experimental data, time is what we measure with clocks: with clocks we measure the numerical order of material change, i.e., motion in space.”

-Both papers (“New Insights into the Special Theory of Relativity” & “Time is the Numerical Order of Material Change“) have been published and can be read for free.
+Both papers (“New Insights into the Special Theory of Relativity” & “Time is the Numerical Order of Material Change“) have been published and can be read for free by following the links.